iamrevanth/Linux_Test-Server-Assignment/README.md

-1)	Create the /backups/ directory (if it does not exist): mkdir -p /backups/ chown sarah:sarah /backups/   # for Sarah's server chown mike:mike /backups/     # for Mike's server
+1)	Create the /backups/ directory (if it does not exist): mkdir -p /backups/ chown sarah:sarah /backups/
+chown mike:mike /backups/